 Next Steps?

 Hopefully, this page has given you a feel for the process and how to get started.
 If you are keen to get on and get your licence, it’s a case of studying for the exam.
-You can learn from reading the book or taking online courses, but many prefer to learn with a local amateur radio club.
-A good number of amateur radio clubs offer training courses and support.

-Training Courses in Essex
+- Training in Essex

 Great info!